SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 -----------

 Digitizing was completed by a SkyTruth employee who was shown a scene centered around a pond that is suspected to be fracking related.
-If the operator determines that the pond is indeed fracking related, they draw a polygon around the pond and move to the next task.
+If the analyst determines that the pond is indeed fracking related, they draw a polygon around the pond and move to the next task.
 If they find the pond is clearly not fracking related they select "Not fracking related" and move on.
 If they can't tell, they